-17. Formal written price quotations
+16. Formal written price quotations

-- (1) The conditions for the procurement of goods or services through formal written price quotations, are as follows: - a) quotations must be obtained in writing from at least three different providers whose names appear on the list of accredited prospective providers of the municipality and the National Treasury's central supplier database. - b) quotations may be obtained from providers who are not listed, provided that such providers are not listed on the national treasury's list prohibited suppliers; - c) if it is not possible to obtain at least three quotations, the reasons must be recorded and approved by the chief financial officer or an official designated by the chief financial officer, and - d) the accounting officer must record the names of the potential providers and their written quotations. - (2) A designated official referred to in subparagraph (1)(c) must within three days of the end of each month report to the chief financial officer on any approvals given during that month by that official in terms of that subparagraph.
+- (1) The conditions for the procurement of goods or services through formal written price quotations, are as follows: - a) quotations must be obtained in writing from at least three different providers whose names appear on the list of accredited prospective providers of the municipality and the National Treasury's central supplier database. - b) quotations may be obtained from providers who are not listed, provided that such providers are not listed on the national treasury's list prohibited suppliers; - c) if it is not possible to obtain at least three quotations, the reasons

+- must be recorded and approved by the chief financial officer or an official designated by the chief financial officer, and - d) the accounting officer must record the names of the potential providers and their written quotations. - (2) A designated official referred to in subparagraph (1)(c) must within three days of the end of each month report to the chief financial officer on any approvals given during that month by that official in terms of that subparagraph.

-18. Procedures for procuring goods or services through written or verbal quotations and formal written price quotations
+17. Procedures for procuring goods or services through formal written price quotations

-The procedure for the procurement of goods or services through written or verbal quotations or formal written price quotations, is as follows, 1:
+The procedure for the procurement of goods or services through formal written price quotations, is as follows;

 - a. when using the list of accredited prospective providers the accounting officer must promote on-going competition amongst providers by inviting all relevant providers to submit quotations.
-Rotation basis to be considered where pricing is competitive between bidders otherwise normal SCM process to be followed for an award. - b) all requirements in excess of R30 000 (VAT included) that are to be procured by means of formal written price quotations (Informal Tender) must, in addition to the requirements of paragraph 17, be advertised for at least seven days on the

-- website, an official notice board of the municipality and e-tender publication portal - c) offers received must be evaluated on a comparative basis taking into account unconditional discounts; - d) the accounting officer or chief financial officer must on a monthly basis be notified in writing of all written or verbal quotations and formal written price quotations accepted by an official acting in terms of a sub delegation; - e) offers up to R10 000 (VAT included) must be awarded based on compliance to specifications, ability and capability to deliver the goods and services and lowest price; - f) Council to consider use of rotation basis for requesting Quotations up to R10 000 (VAT Included), to avoid supplier fatigue and encourage a broader allocation of work. - g) offers up to R30 000 (VAT included) and above R10 000 must be awarded based on price (formal written quotation) after consideration of compliance to specifications, conditions of contract, ability and capability to deliver the goods and services - h) the accounting officer must take all reasonable steps to ensure that the procurement of goods and services through written or verbal quotations and formal written price quotations is not abused - i) requirements for proper record keeping must be adhered to, such as: - i. completion of documents for audit purposes; - ii. ensuring the correctness of documents; - iii. before awards are made, proper review of documents must be undertaken.
+Rotation basis to be considered where pricing is competitive between bidders otherwise normal SCM process to be followed for an award. - b) all requirements in excess of R30 000 (VAT included) that are to be procured by means of formal written price quotations (Informal Tender) must, in addition to the requirements of paragraph 17, be advertised for at least seven days on the website, an official notice board of the municipality and e-tender publication portal - offers received must be evaluated on a comparative basis taking into account unconditional discounts; - d) the accounting officer or chief financial officer must on a monthly basis be notified in writing of all formal written price quotations accepted by an official acting in terms of a subdelegation; - e) the accounting officer must take all reasonable steps to ensure that the procurement of goods and services through formal written price quotations is not abused; and - f) requirements for proper record keeping must be adhered to, such as: - i. completion of documents for audit purposes; - ii. ensuring the correctness of documents; - iii. before awards are made, proper review of documents must be undertaken.

-19. Competitive bidding process
+18. Competitive bidding process